Quivers with potentials for Grassmannian cluster algebras: Applications

 of the affine open cell in the Grassmannian, where $\phi_{\{1,2,\ldots ,k\}}$ is the consecutive Pl\"ucker coordinate indexed by $k$-subset $\{1,2,\ldots ,k\}$, Geiss-Leclerc-Schr\"oer have given in \cite{GLS08} a categorification in terms of a subcategory $\Sub Q_k$ of the category of finite dimensional modules over the preprojective algebra of type $A_{n-1}$.
 Note that the cluster coefficient $\phi_{\{1,2,\ldots ,k\}}$ in $\C[\Gr(k,n)]$ is not realised in the category.
 More recently, Jensen-King-Su~\cite{JKS16} have given a full and direct categorification of the cluster structure on $\C[\Gr(k,n)]$, using the category $\CM(B)$ of (maximal) Cohen-Macaulay modules over the completion of an algebra $B$, which is a quotient of the preprojective algebra of type $\tilde{A}_{n-1}$.

-\begin{remark} It has been proved in \cite{BKM16} that for a cluster tilting object $T$ in $CM(B)$ corresponding to a Postnikov diagram, the cluster-tilted algebra $End(T)$ is isomorphic to the Jacobian algebra $J(\overline{\overline{Q}},F,\overline{\overline{W}})$.
-Note that $CM(B)$ is Hom-infinite and $End(T)$ is of infinite dimension, this is compatible with the Hom-infiniteness of $J(\overline{\overline{Q}},F,\overline{\overline{W}})$, see Remark \ref{rem:nonJacobi-finite}.
+\begin{remark} It has been proved in \cite{BKM16} that for a cluster tilting object $T$ in $CM(B)$ corresponding to a Postnikov diagram, the cluster-tilted algebra $End(T)$ is isomorphic to the Jacobian algebra $\mathcal{P}(\overline{Q},F,\overline{W})$.
+Note that $CM(B)$ is Hom-infinite and $End(T)$ is of infinite dimension, this is compatible with the Hom-infiniteness of $\mathcal{P}(\overline{Q},F,\overline{W})$, see Remark \ref{rem:nonJacobi-finite}.

-On the other hand, Amiot, Reiten, and Todorov shown in \cite{ART11} that the generalized cluster category has some ``ubiquity" (see also in \cite{A11,AIR15,Y18}).
-In our situation, this means the stable categories of $Sub Q_k$ and $\CM(B)$ are both equivalent to a generalized cluster category.
-Combining with the result in \cite{BKM16}, this generalized cluster category is exactly the generalized cluster category defined by the QP $(Q^{pr},W^{pr})$. \end{remark}
+On the other hand, Amiot, Reiten, and Todorov showed in \cite{ART11} that the generalized cluster category has some ``ubiquity" (see also in \cite{A11,AIR15,Y18}).
+In our situation, this means the stable categories of $Sub Q_k$ and $\CM(B)$ are both equivalent to a generalized cluster category, which is exactly the generalized cluster category defined by the QP $(Q,W)$.